-Finally, every page under the user tab shares two buttons on the middle left:
+Finally, every page under the user tab shares three buttons on the middle left:

-- New Project creates a blank project to let you begin working from scratch. - > Open File... provides a standard open dialog, in case you prefer locating a project that way.
+- > New Project creates a blank project to let you begin working from scratch. - > Open File... provides a standard open dialog, in case you prefer locating a project that way. - > License Info... opens a window that displays your local license data and provides an option for registering a new serial number.

-Because exiting the Dashboard requires that you have a session file open, trying to leave the Dashboard with no session open will send you to the user tab.

-As the image above hints, the New Project button politely flashes in this case, indicating the guickest way to exit the Dashboard and get to work.
+Because exiting the Dashboard requires that you have a project file open, trying to leave the Dashboard with no project open will send you to the User tab.
+The New Project button politely flashes in this case, indicating the quickest way to exit the Dashboard and get to work.

-0.2.2.
+0.3.2.
 Settings Tab